rundeck/rundeck/README.md

 ## Technical Debt To Date

 1. Fix the log output in EngineWorkflowExecutor.logSkippedOperations to be more accurate about the skip cause.
+2. Externalize CSS on the step dashboards

-## Tests To Asses Basic Functionality
+## Tests To Assess Basic Functionality

 1. Basic enable/disable jobs
 2. Export to file